The John Jay/Harry Frank Guggenheim

 Submissions are now being accepted for the 2019 John Jay College of Criminal Justice/Harry Frank Guggenheim Awards for Excellence in Criminal Justice Reporting.

 ABOUT THE AWARDS:

-Prizes have been awarded annually since 2006 in two categories (Best Single Story and Best Series) for work in U.S. print and online media that has had a significant impact on criminal justice debate and policy.
-The prestigious $1,000 awards, unofficially called the “Pulitzers” of crime and justice journalism, are the only national journalism awards of their type, and are officially presented at a special dinner during the John Jay/Harry Frank Guggenheim Symposium on Crime in America.
-Information about rules, eligibility, submission and deadlines is available here.
+Prizes have been awarded annually since 2006 in two categories (Best Single Story and Best Series) for work in U.S. print, magazine and online media that has had a significant impact on criminal justice debate and policy.
+The prestigious $1,500 awards, unofficially called the “Pulitzers” of crime and justice journalism, are the only national journalism awards of their type, and are officially presented at a special dinner during the John Jay/Harry Frank Guggenheim Symposium on Crime in America.

 2017 Winners ProPublica and Mother Jones

 2016 Winners The Marshall Project and the Belleville News-Democrat

 2015 Winners The New Yorker and the Post and Courier (Charleston)

 2014 Winners The (Sarasota) Herald Tribune and the South Florida Sun Sentinel